Friday, October 31, 2025

 In comparison to a Weston British WWII infantryman

-L-R: BMC soldier, TSSD Greatcoat German, TSSD Red Army infantryman (with greatcoat), TSSD Red Army infantryman (with telogreigka)
+L-R: BMC soldier, TSSD Greatcoat German, TSSD Red Army rifleman (with greatcoat), TSSD Red Army rifleman (with telogreigka)

 Overall: This is a superb set depicting US soldiers during "the forgotten war"!